jakesower/spectragraph/docs/query-reference.md

 **Rules:**

-- Each aggregate must be a valid SELECT expression
+- Each aggregate must be a valid `select` expression
 - Can reference any field from the grouped resources
 - Cannot reference relationships directly